 Up until now, because transistors have been large, muons have not been able to deposit enough energy to have an impact on electronic devices.
 However, today’s parts are smaller and require less power, so they are vulnerable.

 What might that mean to regular people?
 Researchers are predicting far more occurrences of “the blue screen of death,” that awful moment when your computer dies and you’re confronted with just a swirling icon.
 If those potential failures can be predicted by experiments on the ground and in space, electrical engineers can work to fix them.

 “It’s important to understand how these components will work in space.
 We just need to know the failure modes so designers can design around them,” Reed explained.
-Vanderbilt currently has three missions planned based on the CubeSat platform.
+Vanderbilt currently has four missions planned based on the CubeSat platform.
 A CubeSat is a small, square, miniaturized satellite, only 10 cm on a side.
 A single 10 cm CubeSat is a 1U.
 Several CubeSats can be stacked together, making 2U, 3U, or more.

 The first mission, named Commodore, will integrate a Vanderbilt-developed payload with a spacecraft being built by a St. Louis University team.
 The planned launch date of this mission is summer of 2013.

 The second mission, named Independence, is a 2U satellite developed solely by Vanderbilt.
 This mission contains three experiments and will be launched in winter of 2014 to an altitude of ~500 km for a duration on 1 year.